 Overdose symptoms may include drowsiness, severe nausea or stomach pain, vomiting, bloody diarrhea, coughing up blood or vomit that looks like coffee grounds, shallow breathing, weak and rapid pulse, cold or clammy skin, blue lips, and seizure (convulsions).

-Fergon (ferrous gluconate) side effects
+Fergon side effects

 Call your doctor at once if you have:

-bright red blood in your stools; or
+bright red blood in your stools;

 Common side effects may include:

-nausea, vomiting, heartburn;
+nausea, vomiting, stomach pain;

 temporary staining of the teeth.